 By: Tiffany Whitfield, Julie Morgan and Eileen Hofmann

-The Cub Scouts started their STEM-based educational journey with a short presentation on Antarctic animals that highlighted research being done by CCPO scientists in Antarctica.
-The presentation included videos of icebergs calving from an ice shelf, Adélie penguins, and crabeater seals, as well as photographs of Antarctic krill and minke whales.
+The program started with a short presentation that highlighted CCPO Antarctic scientific research.
+It included videos of icebergs caving from an ice shelf and sea life such as Adélie penguins, crabeater seals, krill and minke whales.

-The next set of activities involved dividing the Cub Scouts into groups to visit hands-on educational stations where they learned about the local Chesapeake Bay ecosystem and watershed.
-Professors, Hofmann and Klinck setup a touch tank for the Pack that included oysters, periwinkle snails, mud crabs, clams, and other invertebrates.
-The Cub Scouts learned how important snails and oysters are to the Chesapeake Bay.
+The Scouts then divided into groups to visit hands-on educational stations where they learned about the local Chesapeake Bay ecosystem and watershed.
+Hofmann and Klinck set up a touch tank for the pack that included oysters, periwinkle snails, mud crabs, clams and other invertebrates.
+The Scouts learned how important snails and oysters are to the Chesapeake Bay.
 Sprague and Morgan used a watershed table to demonstrate the effects of pollution on local waterways.
 Schilling asked Scouts questions about what they learned for a chance to spin a prize wheel and win OES-themed merchandise.

 The CCPO marine science outreach program started in 1999 with a request to talk to a pre-school class about oceanography.
-This initial request setup what became a long-term informal science education program focused on engaging K-8 students in marine science.
-Over the years the science education program evolved and expanded to accommodate the various, and many, requests from individual classes, entire schools, and special events, such as summer camps.
-The science education program includes several hands-on learning stations and usually a presentation about oceanography.
+This initial request set up what became a long-term informal science education program focused on engaging K-8 students in marine science.
+Over the years, the program evolved and expanded to accommodate many requests from individual classes, entire schools and special events, such as summer camps.